Ella-Hoeppner/Quoot/README.md

 ## to do
 ### high priority
+* switch to a vau-calculus-like evaluation model
+  * all built-in functions should accept un-evaluated arguments, and call eval on them within the function definition
+    * also means I'll need to pass an environment around to the functions
-* implement take and drop for lazy lists
+* implement list functions take and drop for lazy lists
-  * I kinda feel like QuootValue::List should contain it's own enum, with a type for LazyList and StrictList
+  * QuootValue::List should contain it's own enum, with a type for LazyList and StrictList
     * as_list should return this, rather than just a List
+  * functions to change:
-* reimplement map
+    * take
-  * should be lazy this time
-* make drop handle lazy lists properly
+    * drop
+    * first
+    * last
+    * rest
+    * butlast
+    * cons
-* make concat lazy when either argument is lazy
+    * concat
+    * list?
+  * need to think carefully for each of these about whether or not it should be lazy, potentially conditional on laziness/strictness of the inputs
 * implement as_fn for QuootValue::List
   * treat it as a call to nth
 * more standard library functions:
   * \>, \<, \>=, \<=
   * drop-last, take-last
+  * map (lazy)
   * filter (lazy)
   * repeat (lazy)
   * iterate (lazy)